plaidfinch/myxine/README.md

 ## Installing

 To install the Myxine server, you will need a recent version of the Rust programming langauge and its build tool, `cargo`.
-If you don't have that, [here's the quick-start for installing Rust](https://www.rust-lang.org/learn/get-started).
-Once you have `cargo` installed, install the latest version of `myxine`:
+If you don't have it, [here's the quick-start for installing Rust](https://www.rust-lang.org/learn/get-started).
+After you have that set up, install the Myxine server:

 ```bash
 $ cargo install myxine
 ```

+Installing a client library for Myxine will require steps specific to that
+library: consult the appropriate library's documentation to find out how to install it.

 ## Building interactive applications